hobhob

 ShortcutAction

-Alt+ArrowMove focus to adjacent pane
+Alt+ArrowMove focus to the adjacent pane

 Alt+Shift+ArrowSwap pane positions